From the Riverwalk to the Alamo to the Botanical Garden to San Antonio | The Saga, there are so many Outdoor Things To Do In San Antonio.

 We tried to get to all of them on our bikes, but we were only able to go between three of the missions before it just felt overwhelming.

 We started at The Alamo, then biked three miles to get to Mission Concepción, which arguably has the prettiest exterior of the missions.
-Two and a half miles from there is Mission San José, which hosts a mariachi mass on Sundays at noon.
+Two and a half miles from there is Mission San José, which hosts a Catholic mariachi mass on Sundays at noon.
 We were told the mass was in English, but alas, it was not when we attended (it was in English when my parents went, though).

 Three miles from there is Mission San Juan, then Mission Espada, and you have to loop back past Mission San Juan to get back to Mission San José, and then back to The Alamo.
-It’s an extra 12 miles on bikes to get to see Missions San Juan and Espada … and we just didn’t have it in us.
+It’s an extra 12 miles of trails to get to see Missions San Juan and Espada … and we just didn’t have it in us.
 Plus, when you’re on vacation, you have such limited time.
 You can’t do everything.

-5. B-Cycle Bike Share
+B-Cycle Bike Share

 We didn’t rent a car when we were in San Antonio, so we were at the mercy of ride share programs.
 San Antonio has a great bus system, but it just wasn’t super convenient from our hotel.
+What was super convenient, though, was B-Cycle Bike Share.
+It’s ride share, but for bikes.

 We biked from our hotel, past The Alamo, to Mission Concepción, through Concepcion Park, across the San Antonio river to Blue Star Brewing Company, to Bentley’s Beer Garden, into Roadmap Brewing Co., and back to our hotel.
 With a few other non-beer related stops in-between.